markjnkim/es_mod/02-css/content/lesson-4-queries.md

 We've added some really nice features to the Run Buddy site so far, namely in terms of creating great web layouts using flexbox.
 Between that and learning how to tackle issues one at a time using Git feature branches, we've really picked up a lot of skills that are used by web developers on a daily basis.

 We're almost halfway through our list of GitHub issues, but the issue we're about to tackle is possibly the most important one&mdash;making the site completely **mobile responsive**.
-The team at Run Buddy has caught wind that we're at this point and they've provided us with some mockups of what they expect the site to look like on mobile phones, tablets, and other smaller screen devices.
+The team at Run Buddy has caught wind that we're at this point and they've provided us with some mock-ups of what they expect the site to look like on mobile phones, tablets, and other smaller screen devices.

 This request is a very common one in modern web development.
 As a matter of fact, making a site responsive is something most developers do at the outset of a project.
 This mentality is what's known as having a **mobile first** approach, meaning we should think about how the site looks on smaller devices first and work our way up to larger devices such as laptop and desktop computers.